Knight1/HumbleRedeemer/README.md

 5. Repeat on the configured retry interval to catch newly-revealed keys without restarting ASF.

 The Steam activation rate limit (30 keys, then 1 every 3 minutes) is shared with the Humble integration — both pause and resume together.

+### What gets skipped / deferred

+Fanatical orders frequently bundle items that aren't Steam keys.
+These are detected and skipped automatically — never tracked, never counted as "pending", never re-fetched in a loop:

+- Comics, books and other file/download products (`noKeyDelivery: true`).
+- E-learning courses and other non-game products (`type: software`, typically redeemed via an external link, not a Steam key).
+- DRM-free-only items (`drm.drm_free` with no Steam DRM).

+**DLC ordering.** DLC keys are forwarded to Steam **after** the base games in the same batch, so the base game is owned by the time its DLC is submitted.
+If Steam still reports the required base app isn't owned (`DoesNotOwnRequiredApp`), the DLC is left for a later retry instead of being marked as permanently failed — so it activates automatically once the base game is in the library.

 ### Authentication